 Implications of God’s Sovereignty in Salvation as it Pertains to Evangelism

-1. God’s sovereignty in salvation does not relinquish believers of their responsibility to evangelize; in fact, it should inspire it.
+1. God’s sovereignty in salvation does not relinquish believers of their responsibility to evangelize; it should inspire it.
 In other words, God's sovereignty in salvation is tied to a believer's clear and accurate proclamation of the gospel and call to repent (Acts 2:22-40).

 2. God’s sovereignty in salvation should shape the believer’s prayer life (Romans 10:1).
 Prayer is a recognition of God's sovereignty in salvation.